JetSetIlly/Gopher2600/README.md

 ### Supercharger ROMs

-Supercharger ROMs require the presence of the supercharger BIOS in the configuration directory.
-It should be named `Supercharger BIOS.bin`.

 Gopher2600 can load from MP3, WAV recordings of supercharger tapes, in addition to supercharger BIN files.

+A copy of the BIOS file must be present.
+The file should be named:

+* Supercharger BIOS.bin
+* Supercharger.BIOS.bin
+* Supercharger_BIOS.bin

+The file can be placed in the current working directory or in the same directory as the supercharger ROM being loaded.
+Alternatively, it can be placed in the emulator's configuration directory.

 ## Recording Gameplay